-Hit with the stench of a recently soiled diaper, Audrey gagged and pinched her nose.
+Hit with the stench of a recently soiled diaper, Addie gagged and pinched her nose.

 “I’d have to get ready.”